 - ਲ is ल

-Consonants in Gurmukhi which are similar to a different consonant in Devanagari
+Consonants in Gurmukhi that are similar to different consonants in Devanagari

 - ਘ looks similar to ध but is घ

 - ਤ looks similar to उ but is त

 - ਥ looks similar to घ but is थ